lindhor/geoportal-server-catalog-wiki/Installing-Geoportal-Server-2.6.3.md

 - Install Tomcat 9.x
   - Download link: https://tomcat.apache.org/download-90.cgi
   - Installation guide: https://tomcat.apache.org/tomcat-9.0-doc/setup.html
-  - Geoportal was tested with Tomcat 9.0.29
+  - Geoportal was tested with Tomcat 9.0.29.

+We have built and tested Geoportal Server with the system environment above, it might work with other similar environment.

 # Deploy Geoportal Server